Southwest Florida Water Management District

-The Southwest Florida Water Management District (or SWFWMD, pronounced as "swiftmud" based on the word acronym), is one of five regional agencies directed by Florida state law to protect and preserve water resources.
-Established in 1961 the agency operates and maintains several large properties and flood protection projects, sometimes with other agencies.
-The District's responsibilities have expanded to include managing water supply and protecting water quality and the natural systems — rivers, lakes, wetlands and associated uplands.The District's stated mission is to protect water resources, minimize flood risks and ensure the public’s water needs are met.
+The Southwest Florida Water Management District (or SWFWMD, pronounced as "swiftmud" based on the word acronym) is one of five regional agencies directed by Florida state law to protect and preserve water resources.
+Established in 1961, the agency operates and maintains several large properties and flood protection projects, sometimes with other agencies.
+The District's responsibilities have expanded to include managing water supply and protecting water quality and the natural systems — rivers, lakes, wetlands, and associated uplands.
+The district's stated mission is to protect water resources, minimize flood risks, and ensure the public's water needs are met.

 Area of jurisdiction

-The District encompasses approximately 10000 sqmi in all or part of 16 counties in west-central Florida including Charlotte, Citrus, DeSoto, Hardee, Hernando, Highlands, Hillsborough, Lake, Levy, Manatee, Marion, Pasco, Pinellas, Polk, Sarasota, and Sumter counties, serving a population of more than 5 million people.
+The District encompasses approximately 10000 sqmi in all or part of 16 counties in west-central Florida including Charlotte, Citrus, DeSoto, Hardee, Hernando, Highlands, Hillsborough, Lake, Levy, Manatee, Marion, Pasco, Pinellas, Polk, Sarasota, and Sumter counties, serving a population of more than 5.5 million people.

 Administration and funding

-A 13-member Governing Board oversees District activities.
+A 13-member governing board oversees the district activities.
 Members are unpaid volunteers appointed by the Governor and confirmed by the state Senate to four-year terms to set policy and administer the budget.
-The Board chooses an executive director who is approved by the state Senate.
-The executive director oversees a diverse staff of professionals, including engineers, geologists, biologists, attorneys, educators and administrators.
+The board chooses an executive director who is approved by the state Senate.
+The executive director oversees a diverse staff of professionals, including engineers, geologists, biologists, attorneys, educators, and administrators.

 Funding comes from voter-approved ad valorem property taxes, along with state and federal funding such as the state's Florida Forever Program.
 While there is a legislative limit on the tax levy of 1 mill ($1 for each $1,000 of assessed land value), actual tax levies have been less than the maximum.

-Public areas
+Public recreation areas

-Every year, about 2.5 million people visit public conservation lands acquired by the District and its partners to protect Florida's water resources.
+Every year, about 2.5 million people visit public conservation lands acquired by the district and its partners to protect Florida's water resources.
 Properties in the district include: